kotmatross28729/OfflineAuth/README.md

 * Possibility of logging in with a keypair, rather than with a password
 * Backport of player faces in the multiplayer tab menu
 * Integration with [Et Futurum Requiem](https://github.com/Roadhog360/Et-Futurum-Requiem) elytras (you will have to wait for its next release, for now Et Futurum breaks OfflineAuth's skin preview)
+* Integration with [Custom Main Menu](https://www.curseforge.com/minecraft/mc-mods/custom-main-menu), if a button or label has a name specified in config, a default server auth menu and server join action will be added to them

 ### Commands
 * `/changename <player> <displayname>` - Changes the username of a player (warning: this resets the user's progress)